Udemy vs Skillshare: Which is Best? An in-depth Comparison (2021)

 Do you have something interesting to teach?
-Do you want to sell courses without building a complex site of your own?
-Take advantage of a learning network that already has thousands or even millions of members interested in courses like yours?
-This guide to Udemy vs Skillshare reviews two of the most popular hubs for online courses to determine the best platform for teachers.
+Do you want to sell courses without building a complex site of your own, and take advantage of a learning network that already has thousands — or even millions — of members interested in courses such as yours?
+This guide to Udemy vs Skillshare looks at two of the most popular hubs for online courses to determine the best platform for teachers.

 Udemy was founded in 2009 as an educational marketplace for the 21st century.
-The network is home to over 130,000 courses, which are available to the platform’s 35 million learners.
+The network is home to more than 130,000 courses, which are available to the platform’s 35 million learners.

-Founded in 2010, Skillshare bills itself as a community of learners and creators sharing knowledge rather than a marketplace.
-They show this commitment to community by offering a range of scholarships and a Teacher Academy for creatives looking to build their first course.
+Founded in 2010, Skillshare bills itself as a community of learners and creators sharing knowledge, rather than a marketplace.
+It shows this commitment to community by offering a range of scholarships and a Teacher Academy for creatives looking to build their first course.

-In this guide, I will look at the following information:
+In this guide, I’ll look at the following information:

-I will then determine which platform provides the simplest and most pleasant experience for teachers.
-By the end, you’ll know what site you want to build your first course with.
+I’ll then determine which platform provides the simplest and most pleasant experience for teachers.
+By the end, you should know what site you’ll want to build your first course with.

 There are several factors to consider when choosing the host for your online course.
 I’ve listed the most important ones below, but you may have some criteria of your own based on the type of course you want to teach.
 It’s a good idea to create your own list of essentials before you choose a site.